FAQs for the Local Emergency Directive

 What happens if individuals or businesses don't comply with the order?

-Anyone found guilty of violating this order will face a Class C Misdemeanor, punishable by a fine of up to $500.
+A business that fails to comply with the Health and Safety Policy provision will face a fine not to exceed $500 per violation.
+Anyone found guilty of violating any other provision of this Directive will face a Class C Misdemeanor, which is punishable by a fine of up to $500.

 Would you like to submit a compliance complaint or concern?
 Call (915) 832-4400.